-Warrington-Catalans off due to Covid-19
+Warrington-Catalans off over Covid-19

 It is not known if any players have tested positive, with "consideration" to be given to rearranging the game.

-The 2021 Super League table is to be decided on a win-percentage format.
+The 2021 Super League table is to be determined by win points percentage.

+That decision was made to allow for the possibility of a significant number of matches being called off because of Covid-19 issues.

 Hosts Warrington say match tickets will remain valid for the fixture if it is rearranged, or they can be transferred to their next home game against St Helens.